tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 [^adams]: According to Douglas Adams, anyway.

 No. But also, kind of, yes.
 I'll explain.
-I'll explain in the context of CPython, the predominant implementation of the Python language.
+I'll explain in the context of "ahead-of-time" compiling within or adjacent to CPython, the predominant implementation of the Python language.
+Just-in-time (JIT) compilers are a different beast, and are described more below.

 ## It's not what you think